liakakos/hemera/README.md

 ### Call

 The Call module is used to query deployed contracts for their state by calling functions that are constant and their `"stateMutability"` property is set to `"view"`.
 Such function calls do not alter the state, therefore they require no gas or transaction signing.
-The user creates a `CallRequest` by exercising the `User_Call` choice on their role contract and pass in the contract address, function name, any arguments and any function return types.
+The user creates a `CallRequest` by exercising the `User_Call` choice on their role contract and passes in the contract address, function name, any arguments and any function return types.
 Optionally they can include a caller address.
 The operator responds to the request with a `CallResponse` that contains the original data along with the function output and the broadcast details

 ### Transaction